Positivity and periodicity of $Q$-systems in the WZW fusion ring: Notation and background

 For the modular $S$-matrix, we have the following orthogonality relation

 where $S^{\dagger}$ denotes the transpose of the complex conjugate of $S$ and $I_n$ is the identity matrix of size $n=|\hat{P}_{+}^{k}|$.
 In other words, $S$ is a unitary matrix.

 The modular $S$-matrix satisfies various symmetries which will be heavily used in the following sections.
-Let $w\in \hat{W}$.
-Then the shifted action of the affine Weyl group gives
+The shifted action of the affine Weyl group gives

+for $w\in \widehat{W}$.
 Let $O(\hat{\mathfrak{g}})$ be the outer automorphism group of $\hat{\mathfrak{g}}$ consisting of some diagram automorphisms of the extended Dynkin diagram.
 See Table \ref{autext} for a description.
-Note that $\tau\in O(\hat{\mathfrak{g}})$ can be uniquely determined by $\tau\hat{\omega}_0$.
-We use the standard notations for permutations and cycles.
+We use the standard notation for permutations and cycles to represent its elements.
 For example, for the permutation